 magna cum laude

-Chosen for inclusion in Chambers HNW Guide (Chambers & Partners) as a leading lawyer for wealthy individuals and families in Rhode Island, 2021
+Chosen for inclusion in Chambers HNW Guide (Chambers & Partners) of recognized practitioners for wealthy individuals and families in Rhode Island, 2021-2023

 Selected to the list of Rhode Island Super Lawyers (Thomson Reuters), Estate Planning & Probate, 2008-2012, 2015-2021